 As your business develops, you may have higher requirements for the configuration of your Elasticsearch cluster.
-If the current configuration of your Elasticsearch cluster cannot meet your business requirements, you can upgrade its configuration.
+If the current configuration of your Elasticsearch cluster cannot meet your business requirements, you can upgrade the configuration.
 This topic describes how to upgrade the configuration of an Elasticsearch cluster and the related precautions.

 - Specification upgrades

 You can upgrade the configuration for only one type of node during each upgrade.
 The node types include data nodes, warm nodes, client nodes, dedicated master nodes, Kibana nodes, and elastic nodes.Note You can remove data nodes from your cluster to downgrade the configuration of the cluster.
-For more information about how to remove data nodes, see Scale in an Elasticsearch cluster.
+For more information about how to remove data nodes, see Scale in a cluster.

 - Impact on services